Dominic JP Nelson-Ashley is firmly established as a spoken-word artist who delivers consistently electrifying performances.

 His poetry has been commissioned by the BBC.
 He has performed at the World’s longest running online literary festival.
 He has appeared on ITV discussing the impact of the Windrush Generation, Black Lives Matter and the power of Education.

-He has been a guest lecturer at Teesside University and he is currently editing ‘Our Place, Our History’ – The Anthology of Black British Northern-based poets.
+He has been a guest lecturer at Teesside University and he curated and edited ‘Our Place, Our History’ – An Anthology of Black and Asian British Northern-based poets.

 Always entertaining and thought-provoking.